raspberrypilearning/cd-intermediate-wearables-sushi/en/step_8.md

 title: How does the code work?
 ---

-The above code checks how many pixels are in your chain and then runs the code inside the curly braces that many times.
+The above code checks how many NeoPixels are in your chain and then runs the code inside the curly braces that many times.

-**Here's the clever bit:** The value of `i` starts off as zero and changes by one each time, so every time the line `strip.setPixelColor(i, c);` runs, it's setting the colour of the **next** pixel!
+**Here's the clever bit:** The value of `i` starts off as `0` and changes by `1` each time, so every time the line `strip.setPixelColor(i, c);` runs, it's setting the colour of the **next** pixel!

 --- /collapse ---

-+ Time to do somthing with that second **parameter**!
-In your new `animateOneColour` function, add the following line after `strip.show();`
++ Time to do somthing with that second parameter!
+In your `animateOneColour` function, add the following line below the line `strip.show();`:

 ```
     delay(wait);
 ```

-Make sure the new line is **before** the `}`, so it's inside the loop.
+Make sure the new line is **above** the first `}`, so that it's inside the for loop.
 Your function should look like this now:

 ```
     void animateOneColour(uint32_t c, uint8_t wait) {